amazon-archives/debug-k8s-apps/content/home/cluster-design.md

 2. Setup *etcd* and connect to Controller

-3. Use *kubectl* to connect to the Control Plan
+3. Use *kubectl* to connect to the Control Plane

 4. Install Worker nodes (aka the *Data Plane*)